Cat First-Aid Kit 2025: What to Pack & When to Use

 Nitrile glovesHygiene and protectionAny wound care/cleanupKeep multiple pairs

-Instant cold packMinor swellings; post stingShort intervals with cloth barrierNever directly on skin
+Instant cold packMinor swelling supportShort intervals with cloth barrierNever directly on skin

 Carrier liners & pee padsKeep carrier usable during messesVomiting/diarrhea; ER transportPre-fold to fit your carrier

-ER numbers & med sheetFast triage, safe dosingAny emergency or phone consultVet, ER, poison helpline, meds, allergies
+ER numbers & med sheetFaster triage, safer decisionsAny emergency or phone consultVet, ER, poison helpline, meds, allergies

 2) Home Box vs Travel Pouch

-Travel pouch: a compact zip pouch clipped to the carrier.
-Stock the non-negotiables: saline pod, gauze, non-stick pad, styptic, gloves, thermometer + lube, small scissors, and your numbers card.
-After any outing, restock the pouch first—it’s the kit you’ll actually grab at 10pm.
+Travel pouch: the kit you actually grab at 10pm.
+Keep it compact and clip it to the carrier.
+Stock the basics: saline pod, gauze, non-stick pad, styptic, gloves, thermometer + lube, small scissors, and your numbers card.
+After any outing, restock the pouch first.

 3) Setup & Labeling (Make It Fool-Proof)